China Lee

-China Lee (born Margaret Lee; September 2, 1942) is an American model and actress.
+China Lee (pronounced Chee-na; born Margaret Lee; September 2, 1942) is an American model and actress.
 She was Playboy's Playmate of the Month for the August 1964 issue and the first Asian American Playmate.
 Her centerfold was photographed by Pompeo Posar.
 According to her Playmate profile, her name is pronounced "chee-na" to rhyme with "Tina".

 Early life

 Lee was born in New Orleans, Louisiana, to Chinese parents who immigrated to the United States after marriage.
 The family-owned a laundry and, later, a much-lauded restaurant.
 She is the youngest of eight children and the younger sister of Harry Lee, who served as the sheriff of Jefferson Parish, Louisiana for about 28 years.
 The name "China" is derived from the nickname "Chinita" ("little Chinese girl") bestowed on her by Spanish-speaking neighbors who admired her dancing as a child.

 Career

 Lee worked as a hairstylist and waitress, then as a Playboy Bunny, before appearing in Playboy.
 She had been a "Training Bunny," which required her to travel to different Playboy Clubs to teach prospective Bunnies their duties.

 Lee appeared at the end of Woody Allen's What's Up, Tiger Lily?, performing a striptease.